 10. An interview with the music education graduate program director.

-11. Evidence of musicianship.
+11. A performance audition in the candidate’s principal applied music area.

 12. A plan of study approved by the advisor and appropriate dean.

 Note: Additional courses may be required for certification, depending on a student’s educational background and the results of their entrance examinations.
-Additional courses may include class instruments, conducting, large and small ensembles, theory, history, literature, applied music, and non-Western music.
+Additional courses may include class instruments, conducting, large and small ensembles, theory, history, literature, applied music, a solo performance recital, and non-Western music.

 Course Requirements